orta/pragmatic-testing/README.md

 A Pragmatic Approach to Testing
 ===============

 An ebook about pragmatic testing strategys.
-You can grab the [epub here](https://github.com/orta/pragmatic-testing/blob/master/pragmatic_testing.epub) - it's usually up to date.
+You can grab the [epub here](https://github.com/orta/pragmatic-testing/blob/master/pragmatic_testing.epub?raw=true) - it's usually up to date.

 ##### Prospective Pages

+* What & Why of the book
+* What is XCTest, how does it work?
+* How can I be pragmatic with my testing?

-Getting Setup
+* Getting Setup
-Types of Testing
+* Types of Testing
-  Unit Testing
+  * Unit Testing
-  Behavior Testing
+  * Behavior Testing
-  Integration Testing
+  * Integration Testing

-Tooling for the types of testing
+* Tooling for the types of testing
-  Unit Testing ( Specta / Kiwi )
+  * Unit Testing ( Specta / Kiwi )
-  Mocking / Stubbing ( OCMock / OCMockito )
+  * Mocking / Stubbing ( OCMock / OCMockito )

+* Introducing tests into an existing application

+* Techniques for keeping testing code sane
+  * Before / After usage
+  * Creation of app-centric `it` blocks
+  * Fixtures / Factories

-Techniques for getting around Async Testing
+* Techniques for getting around Async Testing
-  Networking in View Controllers ( Network Models ) Animations
+  * Networking in View Controllers ( Network Models )
+  * Animations
-  Dispatch Asyncs ( ar_dispatch etc )
+  * Dispatch Asyncs ( ar_dispatch etc )
-  `will` / `XCTest 6`
+  * `will` / `XCTest 6`

+* Techniques for testing different aspects of the app
+  * Views ( Snapshots )
+    * Scroll Views
+  * User interactions
+  * iPad / iPhone

+* Core Data
+  * Testing Migrations
+  * Stubbed Core Data Contexts

+* Expanding on Specta
+* Swift
+* Recommended Books
+* Recommended Twitter Followers
+* OSS Testing in iOS
+  * RestKit
+  * Moya / Eidolon

 ##### Existing Pages